gleannyc/documentation/docs/guides/quickstart/index.md

 3. Define the data model

-    1. Edit the name of the data model by clicking the edit button `✏️` next to the name
+    1. Edit the name of the data model at the top of the page
+    2. Add additional metrics and attributes by clicking `Add metric` and `Add Attribute` next to the name of the field
+    3. Create a SQL based custom metric by clicking `+ Add Custom Metric` (see [Metrics](../../docs/data-modeling/Metrics.md) for more details)

-    2. Click `>` to add a source column to the data model
+4. Click `Save Model` then click `Open in Explore` to start exploring the data
-       1. Add a dates to your data model
-       2. Add attributes to your data model)
-    3. Add metrics to your data model (see [`Metrics`](../../docs/data-modeling/Metrics))

-4. Click `Publish`.
-Glean will send you into your data explorer

 ## 3. Start interacting with your data